Home Assistant: Setting up the Aqara FP2 Presence Sensor

 Update May 5, 2023: I added a section at the end of the article that lists all of the issues I’ve found with the FP2 and the iOS Aqara home app.

 How is a presence sensor different from a motion sensor?
 They are VERY different beasts.
-A presence sensor is different from a motion sensor in that it uses mmWave technology and can continuously monitor a space for multiple people even if they are extremely still (they can be sensitive enough to pick up breathing).
+A presence sensor is different from a motion sensor in that it uses mmWave technology (microwaves) and can continuously monitor a space for multiple people even if they are extremely still. mmWave is sensitive sensitive enough to detect humans breathing.
 You can also setup various presence zones in a room, so you could trigger different home automations based on where in the room people are.
-In theory, this level of room presence sensing is very exciting and can explode the number of automations you can setup in your house.
+For example, in your living room you could have a zone for the couch and another zone for a chair.
+You could then trigger different automations depending on whether the couch or chair was occupied.
+Pretty cool!

 When would you use a presence sensor vs. a motion sensor?
 If you have areas that people are just transiting through, such as a hall, you would NOT want to use the Aqara FP2 presence sensor.
 Just use a high quality motion sensor which is cheaper and better suited for the job.
-A presence sensor is for rooms where people sit for long periods of time.
+A presence sensor is best suited for rooms that are occupied for periods of time.

 Aqara FP2 Specs